-- c.
+- b.
+For the Statutory Accounts, shares and other variable yield transferable securities and units in unit trusts are valued at historical acquisition cost or market value.
+For Solvency II, they are valued at market value. - c.
 For the Statutory Accounts, debt securities and other fixed income transferable securities are valued at amortised cost.
 For Solvency II they are valued at market value. - d.
 Deposits with credit institutions and other loans are valued at nominal value. - e.
 Investments for the benefit of life insurance policyholders who bear the investment risk are valued at market value. - f.
 Debtors are valued at the lower of their nominal and their probable realisation value.
 Value adjustments are made when recoverability is questionable, either in part or entirely.
 These value adjustments shall no longer be carried when the reasons for which they were made cease to apply. - g.
 Cash at bank and in hand is valued at nominal value. - h.
 Any other assets include other expenditure incurred during the financial year which relates to a subsequent financial year and income relating to the current financial year, but which is not receivable until a subsequent financial year.
 For Solvency II, this item excludes accrued interest on debt securities, which is instead included in the "Debt Securities and other fixed income and transferable securities" line. - i.
 For Statutory Accounts, some acquisition costs relating to life insurance policies are deferred and recognized as an asset.
 The deferred acquisition costs are amortised over the acquisition charge earning period, on a straight line basis.
 Additional amortisation is recorded on fully surrendered policies.
 For Solvency II, deferred acquisition costs are not recognized as an asset and are taken at nil value.